 The team analyses the business model of the company under review and acquires data and information about the economic and legal situation.
 For these purposes, the documents that have been submitted by the company and its management as well as data about the relevant markets and industries will be processed.
 Companies that have requested CRA to perform a rating are expected to provide their annual financial statements and information about their corporate structures, their organization and business strategy, personnel, accounting and controlling systems, products, markets, risk management function and their funding arrangements.
+In addition, sustainability aspects, so-called ESG factors (Environmental, Social, Governance) are included in the analysis.
 Depending on the volume of the information that is submitted to our analysts, it is possible that only sample-based plausibility checks will be performed to verify the quality and consistency of the data.
 CRA will treat all these data with strict confidentiality.
 The preliminary analysis will also serve as a preparation for the rating interview.